DrPandemic/RBE/README.md

 - This can not really be exploited remotely by itself, it needs software that takes user input as a source for environment variable values.

-- So, when php-cgi is started by Apache through bash (which looks like the default behavior), certain HTTP headers are passed through env (e.g. referer, host and cookies).
-Our research indicates that other CGIs that don't pass these values through env (e.g. FastCGI communicates through sockets) are not affected (we tested it!)
+- So, when php-cgi is started by Apache through bash (which looks like the default behavior), certain HTTP headers are passed through env (e.g. referer, host, cookies, etc.).
+However, not all CGIs pass these values through env (e.g. FastCGI communicates through sockets), so they are not all affected (we tested it!)

 - Now, given carefully crafted HTTP headers (such as `() { :; }; echo hacked`), the next instruction through bash (e.g. a PHP `exec()`) will trigger the vulnerability.